andrewbaccari/MUSSEL-Molds/README.md

 - In the left-hand tree, right-click Equations and select Manage Equations.
 - Under the Value / Equation column, enter the measured diameters for the Left and Right cable.
 - Open BottomMold.SLDPRT and repeat the past two steps.
-- Open DeePotAssem.SLDASM and confirm that both cable holes appear circular.
+- Open MUSSELAssem.SLDASM and confirm that both cable holes appear circular.

 **2. Printing**
     This step is only needed once, unless you're changing cable sizes.